 Was talking to my biz partner about a related topic on Friday: How long the earth has been here and how hard it is to even comprehend.

 Dinosaurs were here 250 million years ago?!?
 Kind of a crazy thing to think about how big the universe is, and how small some organisms are.

-Sometimes it's good to step back and remember that the earth and humanity have been through some CRAZY things, and we'll get through 2020 also.
+Sometimes it's good to step back and remember that the earth and humanity have been through some CRAZY things."

-Re: How we measure our worlds and lives?
+Re: How to measure our worlds and lives?

 Cue Rent’s “Seasons of Love” 🎶

 I do not think about the universe much as I find it too scary.
 But I do like a diagram to cut it down to size.

 For me, the image that works would be an upside-down pyramid.
 I didn’t find the circle that easy to understand."

 When I encounter complex issues that require brain power (that I sorely lack), I recite my confidence-building mantra: